Jamlee/docker-laravel/README.md

 #0x2 Create project of laravel

-You could run the command like follows to create a laravel project named `project` under the path `./webroot` to create a laravel5 project:
+You could run the command like follows to create a laravel project named `project` under the path `./webroot` :

     laravel new project

-Note: you can also change the project name `project` to others such as `blog` or `www` in the file ./httpd.conf,and if you want to enter the container whom run apache inside,you can run `./etl enter` to enter it faster.
+Note: you can also change the project name `project` to others such as `blog` or `www` in the file ./httpd.conf,and if you want to enter the container whom run apache inside,you can run `./ctl apache` to enter it faster.

 Next,add a record to a hosts file.